AndreaPontrandolfo/eslint-plugin-lodash-f/README.md

 * [prefer-immutable-method](docs/rules/prefer-immutable-method.md): Prefer using methods that do not mutate the source parameters, e.g. `_.without` instead of `_.pull`.
 * [prefer-invoke-map](docs/rules/prefer-invoke-map.md): Prefer using `_.invoke` over `_.map` with a method call inside.
 * [prefer-map](docs/rules/prefer-map.md): Prefer `_.map` over `_.forEach` with a `push` inside.
+* [prefer-nullish-coalescing](docs/rules/prefer-nullish-coalescing.md): Prefer `??` when doing a comparison with a non-nil value as test.
 * [prefer-reject](docs/rules/prefer-reject.md): Prefer `_.reject` over filter with `!(expression)` or `x.prop1 !== value`
 * [prefer-thru](docs/rules/prefer-thru.md): Prefer using `_.prototype.thru` in the chain and not call functions in the initial value, e.g. `_(x).thru(f).map(g)...`
 * [prefer-wrapper-method](docs/rules/prefer-wrapper-method.md): Prefer using array and string methods in the chain and not the initial value, e.g. `_(str).split(' ')...`